Military Transgender Persons.

 Image by Maiconfz.
 Downloaded from Pixabay.
 CC0 Creative Commons

-2017-AUG-25: President Trump signed a memo that implements his new policy to discriminate against transgender service members.
-General Mattis responds:
+2017-AUG-25: President Trump signed a memo that restored his policy to discriminate against transgender service members.

 The President's memo states that:

-- Implementation plans are to be submitted to the President by 2018-MAR-25.
+Implementation plans are to be submitted by the Military to the President on or before 2018-MAR-25.